What is NATPARA® (parathyroid hormone) for Injection?

 Tell your doctor right away if you have any of these signs and symptoms of high or low blood calcium levels.

-What are the most common side effects of NATPARA?
+What are the possible side effects of NATPARA?

 These are not all the possible side effects of NATPARA.
-For more information, ask your doctor.
-Call your doctor for medical advice about side effects.
+For more information, talk with your doctor.